-TE 306 Tests and Measurements
+- TE 306 Tests and Measurements 3 cr. hrs.
 The study of the preparation and evaluation of tests as the measure of learning.
 Both standardized and teacher-prepared tests are presented.
 One semester.

-TE 307 Biblical Perspective of Worldviews
+TE 307 Biblical Perspective of Worldviews 3 cr. hrs.
 This course will guide the student to develop critical thinking skills by exploring contemporary issues through the context of biblical teaching.
 The student will be guided to develop the ability to present truth claims of the Christian faith in a rational and logical manner.
 One semester.

-TE 308 Teaching Bible
+TE 308 Teaching Bible 2 cr. hrs.
 The objectives and methods of teaching the Bible to children as well as various materials available are presented.
 The student will be prepared to adapt Bible doctrines and values to the various age levels.
 One semester.

-TE 310 Educational Psychology
+TE 310 Educational Psychology 3 cr. hrs.
 A study of the psychology of learning which the student is taught to apply to the teaching process.
 One semester.

-TE 401 Teaching Art and Music

-This course is designed to acquaint the prospective student

-with the theories, methods, materials, and procedures necessary to teach classroom art and music.
+TE 401 Teaching Art and Music 3 cr. hrs.
+This course is designed to acquaint the prospective student with the theories, methods, materials, and procedures necessary to teach classroom art and music.
 One semester.

-TE 402 Directed Teaching
+TE 402 Directed Teaching 8 cr. hrs.
 Supervised practice teaching in a Christian school.
 This course lasts for eight weeks.
 Students are not allowed to work outside jobs during directed teaching.
 One semester.
 TE 403 Teaching Math in the Secondary School 2 cr. hrs.
 This course surveys the scope and sequence of secondary mathematics and investigates various strategies necessary for effective teaching.
 One semester.

-TE 405 Teaching Reading and Literature3 cr. hrs.
+TE 405 Teaching Reading and Literature 3 cr. hrs.
 This course presents the student with an intense study of the phonetic approach to reading.
 Emphasis is given to memorization of the basic phonics charts and application to reading situations.
-A special section will provide a comprehensive review of grammar for the elementary classroom as well as an introduction to children's literature.
+A special section will provide a - comprehensive review of grammar for the elementary classroom as well as an introduction to children's literature.
+One semester. - TE 407 Teaching English in the Secondary School 2 cr. hrs.

-One semester.

-TE 407 Teaching English in the Secondary School 2 cr. hrs.
 Prerequisite: EN 305.
 A survey of the instructional strategies for teaching English in the secondary school.
 Scope, sequence, preparation of lesson plans, classroom observation, and practice teaching are involved.
 One semester.

-TE 408 Classroom Management
+TE 408 Classroom Management 3 cr. hrs.
 A presentation of discipline methods, planning, structure, and philosophy.
 The practical methods and procedures for maintaining an ordered and effective classroom will be covered.
 This course is followed by directed student teaching.
-Block course.\

-TE 409 Principles of Christian School Administration
+Block course.
+TE 410 Counseling in Christian Schools 2 cr. hrs.
+An introduction to the duties of the counselor in the areas of spiritual, academic, and vocational guidance.
+Also, various administrative duties of the Christian school counselor will be discussed.
+Block course.